pepopo978/Cursive/README.md

 - `name=<str>` : "Filter targets by name.
 Can be a partial match.
 If no match is found, the command will do nothing.",
 - `ignorespellid=<number>` : "Ignore targets with the specified spell id already on them.
 Useful for ignoring targets that already have a shared debuff.",
-- `ignorespelltexture=<number>` : "Ignore targets with the specified spell texture already on them.
+- `ignorespelltexture=<str>` : "Ignore targets with the specified spell texture already on them.
 Useful for ignoring targets that already have a shared debuff.",
+- `malediction=<0|1>` : "For Warlocks with the Malediction talent: when checking if Curse of Recklessness, Curse of the Elements, or Curse of Shadow is already on a target, check for Curse of Agony instead.
+Default is 1 (enabled).
+  Set `malediction=0` to disable and check for the original curse.",

 EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP|warnings,resistsound,expiringsound,minhp=10000,refreshtime=2`